aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/ProgressErrorsWarnings-_Debugger_break_on_execution_error.rst

-This option determines whether AIMMS will invoke the debugger upon an execution error.
+This option determines whether AIMMS will invoke the debugger :ref:`debugger <debug.debug>` upon an execution error.

 *	Off
 *	On

-The debugger will never be invoked in the end-user version of AIMMS or while the profiler is active.
+The debugger will never be invoked in the end-user version of AIMMS or while the :ref:`profiler <debug.profile>` is active.